NeuroTechX/ntx_slack_archive/devices.md

  **pierre** :

- >I think for my class I'll keep relying on the nodejs to lsl to Python code that Alexandre gave me, as it can handle osx
+ >I'm still on the lookout for pure Python solutions though